 Directory Virus (also known as Cluster virus) infects the file by changing the DOS directory information.
 It changes DOS in such a way that it points to the virus code rather than pointing to the original program.

 When you run a program, DOS loads and executes the virus code before running the actual program code.
-In other words, you unknowingly run the virus program, while the original program is previously moved by the virus.
-It becomes very difficult to locate the original file after getting infected.
+In other words, you unknowingly run the virus program, and the original program is relocated by the virus.
+This makes it challenging to locate the original file once it’s infected.

-Protection: Install the antivirus to relocate the misplaced files.
+Protection: Install the antivirus to relocate the misplaced files.6.
+Polymorphic Virus

 Can affect: Any file